fulco/BlueWindowsTriage/README.md

 - Retrieves relevant event logs (Security, System, Application) from the last 24 hours and exports them to CSV files.
 - Captures active network connections and their details.
 - Analyzes critical registry keys related to autostart locations and exports their values to JSON files.
-- Collects Shimcache data by exporting the Shimcache registry key to a .reg file to be further analyzed with [Chainsaw](https://github.com/WithSecureLabs/chainsaw).
 - Performs a recursive search for recently modified files in critical system directories and collects file metadata and hashes.
 - Collects additional artifacts such as PowerShell console history and browser history.
 - Collects startup items using `Get-CimInstance -ClassName Win32_StartupCommand`.
 - Collects Firefox extensions by searching in the user profiles.
 - Collects Google Chrome extensions by iterating through user profiles and parsing manifest files.
-- Collects Chrome and Firefox browser history files.
+- Collects Chrome, Firefox, and Microsoft Edge browser history files.
 - Searches for files containing the word "password" using `Get-ChildItem` with the `-Include` parameter.
 - Collects user PowerShell history by searching for `ConsoleHost_history.txt` files in user profiles.
+- Collects Shimcache data by exporting the Shimcache registry key to a .reg file to be further analyzed with [Chainsaw](https://github.com/WithSecureLabs/chainsaw).
+- Collects Prefetch files from `C:\Windows\Prefetch`.
+- Collects Jump Lists from `C:\Users\*\AppData\Roaming\Microsoft\Windows\Recent\AutomaticDestinations`.
+- Collects Windows Timeline data by exporting the relevant registry key and copying the `ActivitiesCache.db` files.
+- Calculates hash values (SHA-256) of collected files and stores them in a CSV file.
+- Includes logging functionality to record the script's actions, timestamps, and any encountered errors.
 - Compresses the output directory into a ZIP file for easy transfer and removes the original directory.

 ## Prerequisites